ffund/run-my-experiment-on-geni-blog/2016-03-02-slowloris.md

 lynx http://server
 ```

-on the server to check the availability of the service.
+on the client to check the availability of the service.
 Even when slowhttptest reports

 ```
 service available:   NO
 ```

-we can still load the page in lynx on the server:
+we can still load the page in lynx on the client:

 ![](/blog/content/images/2017/04/slowloris-ok.png)

 This is because the service is only unavailable to the malicious user.
-The firewall does not affect a non-malicious user.
+The firewall does not affect a non-malicious user with fewer connections.

 Transfer the file "apache\_iptables.html" to your laptop with SCP and open it in a browser.
 Compare it to the third figure in the [Results](#results) section.